atlassistant/pytlas/README.rst

 I have skills & time!
 ~~~~~~~~~~~~~~~~~~~~~

-Great, have a look at `NEXT.md <NEXT.md>`_ to see the big plans for upcoming releases or fix unresolved issues to start.
+Great, have a look at `the github project page <https://github.com/atlassistant/pytlas/projects/1>`_ to see the big plans for upcoming releases or fix unresolved issues to start.

 I have money!
 ~~~~~~~~~~~~~